-New WAC-284-43-8220 would require HCSMs currently meeting RCW 48.43.009's safe harbor to respond in writing to OIC inquiries within 15 business days or presumably risk losing their safe harbor status.
-However, OIC provides no statutory authority to justify placing this new requirement on HCSMs, nor does the rule explain the basis of OIC's jurisdiction over HCSMs generally.
+New WAC-284-43-8220 would require HCSMs currently meeting RCW 48.43.009's safe harbor to respond in writing to certain OIC inquiries within 15 business days or presumably risk losing their safe harbor status.
+However, OIC provides no statutory authority to justify this new requirement on HCSMs, nor does the rule explain the basis of OIC's jurisdiction over HCSMs generally.

 Beyond OIC's lack of statutory authority over HCSMs, we are also concerned that such a requirement would enable what amounts to fishing exercises by the OIC.
-Not only would such fishing expeditions be arbitrary, but they would undermine the very intent of a safe harbor by forcing HCSMs that already comply with the safe harbor to respond to questions aimed not at protecting the interests of consumers, but at determining whether or not OIC has jurisdiction under RCW 48.43.009.
+This provision is arbitrary and would undermine the intent of the safe harbor because it would require HCSMs to respond to questions aimed not at protecting the interests of consumers, but rather at determining whether or not OIC has jurisdiction under RCW 48.43.009.

-In addition, as currently drafted, the provision would place significant new burdens on HCSMs not only to respond to potentially open-ended inquiries from the commissioner, but to ensure that the commissioner actually receives the response within a very brief period of only 15 business days.
+In addition, as currently drafted the provision would place significant new burdens on HCSMs not only to respond to potentially open-ended inquiries from the commissioner, but to ensure that the commissioner actually receives the response within a very brief period of only 15 business days.
 Depending on the complexity of the inquiry, the level of information gathering or analysis required, and the available resources of the HCSM, compliance with this provision could impose significant burdens and costs.
 Therefore, even if OCI were determined to have authority to require HCSMs to respond to commissioner inquiries, we would urge OCI to extend the response time to at least 60 business days to provide HCSMs with a more appropriate amount of time to respond.

-This proposed requirement is also vague, because it does not detail the level of specificity HCSMs will need to provide in order to satisfy the requirement.
-Should OIC move forward with finalizing this requirement, at a minimum, it should set forth (and seek public comment on) the following:

-- The needed level of specificity in responses; - A reasonable timeframe under which the commissioner will provide responses to HCSMs as well as the minimum content requirements of such responses; - A sufficient opportunity for HCSMs to respond before any final agency determination is made; and - A pathway for the HCSM to appeal any final determination by the agency.
+This requirement is also impermissibly vague because it does not detail the level of specificity HCSMs will need to provide in order to satisfy the requirement.
+Should OIC move forward with finalizing this requirement, it should not only provide the level of specificity in responses needed to satisfy the requirement, but, as a matter of due process it should also lay out a reasonable timeline under which the commissioner will provide a response to the HCSM; provide the HCSM ample opportunity to respond before any final agency determination is made; as well as provide a pathway for the HCSM to appeal any final determination by the agency.

 Lastly, we are concerned that, if finalized, this provision could violate the Free Exercise Clause of the United States Constitution.
-The provision is not neutral on its face and appears to single out faith-based HCSMs by imposing significant burdens in the requirement to respond to commissioner inquiries within a tight timeframe that is not generally applicable to other, non-religious entities who may run afoul of Washington state law, including RCW 48.05.030 (certificate of authority to act as an insurer/transact insurance) or RCW 48.15.020 (solicitation by unauthorized insurer).
-In other words, the proposed rule appears to single out HCSMs to require them to respond to commissioner inquiries within a certain time frame in a way that does not similarly apply to non-religious entities subject to RCW 48.05.030 and/or RCW 48.15.020.
-We note that, in the past, Washington courts have voided requirements that are not generally applicable and that place burdens on religious entities.
+The provision is not neutral on its face and appears to single out faith-based HCSMs by imposing significant burdens in the requirement to respond to commissioner inquiries within a tight timeframe.
+This requirement to respond is not generally applicable to other, secular entities who may run afoul of Washington state law, including RCW 48.05.030 (certificate of authority to act as an insurer/transact insurance) or RCW 48.15.020 (solicitation by unauthorized insurer).
+In other words, the proposed rule appears to be singling out HCSMs to require them to respond to commissioner inquiries within a certain time frame in a way that does not similarly apply to non-religious entities OIC may wish to investigate for potential violation of RCW 48.05.030 and/or RCW 48.15.020.
+We note that Washington courts have voided requirements that are not generally applicable and that place burdens on religious entities.
 We therefore strongly urge OIC to withdraw this provision.